-Every state has a different process for expungement, and in Minnesota, that process only allows expungement for a certain set amount of cases.
+Every state has a different process for expungement, and in Minnesota, that process allows statutory expungement of virtually all misdemeanor and gross misdemeanor cases, and specific felony cases.
 Minnesota Statutes section 609A.02, subd.
-3(b) outlines fifty felonies that are expungeable under the Minnesota expungement statute.
-If the felony is on the list, it means it is expungeable.
-If it is not, it is more than likely that it cannot be expunged from your criminal record.
+3(b) outlines fifty felonies that are able to be expunged under the Minnesota expungement statute.
+If the felony is on the list, it is eligible to be considered for a statutory expungement – meaning all records can be sealed.
+If it is not on the list, it still is possible to obtain an inherent authority expungement – meaning that only the court’s records can be sealed, but other agencies that have a copy of the record will put a notation on the record stating that the court granted an expungement.
 This list only applies to a felony conviction.
-In the event that you were charged with a felony, however, your case was resolved with no convictions (through not-guilty verdict, dismissal, diversion, or adjudication), you may still qualify for a statutory expungement.
-Here are the most common felony convictions that are not eligible for expungement.
+In the event that you were charged with a felony, and your case was resolved with no convictions (through a not-guilty verdict, a dismissal, a diversion program, or stay of adjudication), you still qualify for a statutory expungement.

-The most common felony convictions that are expungeable in Minnesota are:
+The most common felony convictions in Minnesota that are eligible for statutory expungement are:

 - Criminal Damage to Property